Skip links

 UK e-invoicing rules still follow EU VAT

 The UK’s e-invoice rules are primarily shaped by VAT regulations and efforts to align with digital business practices.
-E-invoicing is allowed but not mandatory in the UK, and its usage is governed by HMRC.
+E-invoicing is allowed but not mandatory in the UK, and its usage is oversee by HMRC.
 Businesses must ensure that e-invoices meet the same legal requirements as paper invoices, including essential details such as supplier and customer information, VAT number, description of goods or services, total VAT due, and invoice date.

 To be valid, an e-invoice must be authentic, intact, and legible.
 Authenticity refers to verifying the origin of the invoice, integrity ensures no alterations, and legibility means that the invoice can be easily read, both when sent and stored.